ethz-asl/lightcrafter_4500_gui/README.md

 # lightcrafter_4500_gui
 Source Code for Lightcrafter 4500 GUI v4.0.0
+This is used to upload patterns onto Lightcrafter 4500 Projector

 **Build Requirements**
 Built successfully with Qt 5.9.5 (GCC 7.3.0, 64 bit)